JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 3. Drug movement between compartments and elimination from the central compartment follow first-order kinetics: $$Rate \propto Concentration \space of \space drug$$

-4. The drug is eliminated only from the central compartment.

-5. The entire dose is injected directly into the central compartment at t=0.

 **Limitations**

 1. This model does not account for any other type of kinetics.
 Therefore, it is not linear, then the model will fail.